Skip to main content

 Walkthrough:

-• import React, { useState } from 'react';: We import the useState Hook from React.
+• import React, { useState } from 'react'; — Import the useState Hook from React.

-• Event Handling: When the button is clicked, we call setCount to update the state.
-React then re-renders the Counter component with the new count value.
+• Event Handling: When the button is clicked, setCount updates the state.
+React re-renders the component with the new count value.

-This simple example shows how Hooks enable functional components to be dynamic and interactive, capabilities that were once exclusive to class components.
+This simple example demonstrates how Hooks enable functional components to be dynamic and interactive—capabilities once exclusive to class components.

-Error Boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
-As of now, Error Boundaries can only be implemented as class components, because they require the componentDidCatch or getDerivedStateFromError lifecycle methods.
+Functional components are the standard for new code.
+However, one primary use case still requires class components: Error Boundaries.
+Error Boundaries are React components that catch JavaScript errors in their child component tree, log those errors, and display a fallback UI instead of a crashed tree.
+As of 2026, Error Boundaries can only be implemented as class components because they require the componentDidCatch or getDerivedStateFromError lifecycle methods.
+For every other scenario, use functional components.

 Best Practices: